aspose-total/Aspose.Total-Products/total/en/android-java/conversion/md-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to FLATOPC on Android via Java" h2="Convert MD to FLATOPC in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting MD files to FLATOPC is a common requirement for mobile app developers.
+FLATOPC is a format that is used to store and exchange documents in a structured manner.
+It is a popular format for mobile applications as it is easy to read and write.

+<h2>How Aspose.Total Helps for MD to FLATOPC Conversion</h2>

-You can integrate MD to FLATOPC conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert MD file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to FLATOPC.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate MD to FLATOPC conversion feature in mobile apps.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The first step is to convert MD file to DOC using Aspose.PDF for Android via Java.
+This API provides a wide range of features to convert MD to DOC format.
+It also supports various other formats such as HTML, XPS, and PDF.

+The second step is to render DOC to FLATOPC using Aspose.Words for Android Java.
+This API provides a wide range of features to render DOC to FLATOPC format.
+It also supports various other formats such as HTML, XPS, and PDF.

+Aspose.Total for Android Java is a powerful package of APIs that can be used to integrate MD to FLATOPC conversion feature in mobile apps.
+It provides a simple and efficient way to convert MD to FLATOPC format.
+It also supports various other formats such as HTML, XPS, and PDF.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}